Home » Blog » How to Tell Your Children You’re Getting a Divorce

 How Do Children Cope With The Divorce ProcessWhile it isn’t advisable to get into specifics about your divorce, your children deserve to know why things are changing.
 Some kids (older kids) can press for more information to understand the dynamics of their lives.

 So, plan to give reasons even if you don’t share personal details.
-Examples of reasons you can give include; “we want different things going forward” or we love and respect each other but want to be friends moving forward”.
+Examples of reasons you can give include “We want different things going forward” or “We love and respect each other but want to be friends moving forward.”
 You could also say co-parenting is the best way of moving the family past a serious problem.

 You can mention that you have been faced with grown-up problems that your kids can’t understand at the moment.
 Since every parent understands their kids, the importance of giving satisfactory reasons can’t be overemphasized.
 If your kids keep demanding more information, you can be firm about sharing details at a time in the future.
-Most importantly, your kids need a reason/s for divorce and it needs to make some sense to them.
+Most importantly, your kids need a reason/s for divorce, and it needs to make some sense to them.

 Tell Your Children About New Changes & What Stays The Same

 Young kids usually think of themselves first and can be more concerned about how the divorce will affect their lives.
 As a result, plan to let them know what changes there will be.
 If your kids will stay with one parent, let them know.
-If they must change school, you need to tell them.
+If they must change schools, you need to tell them.
 Parents should avoid drastic changes since kids hate moving away from schools and friends they love.

 However, if they must change schools, plan to make it worthwhile.
 Think about their interests when planning for changes.
 The idea is to change very few aspects of their lives negatively to make divorce as painless as possible.
 As parents, you should purpose to help your kids prepare for any changes.
 Most importantly, be honest about details you don’t know concerning new changes.
 Reassurance is also important.
 For instance, it is critical to let them know that a parent’s love for their kids doesn’t change.
 Be clear on any new timelines for family time or spending time with both parents.